datafold/data-diff/docs/new-database-driver-guide.rst

 4. Debugging
 -----------------------

-You can enable debug logging for tests by setting the logger level to ``DEBUG`` in /tests/common.py This will display all the queries ran + display types detected for columns.
+You can enable debug logging for tests by setting the logger level to ``DEBUG``, via the environment variable ``LOG_LEVEL``, or the ``LOG_LEVEL`` variable in /tests/common.py.
+This will display all the queries ran, and display the type detected for each column.

 3. Add tests
 --------------